Suraj-Rajmane/String-Calculator-Incubyte/README.md

 We have to write the logic for a function which can take a string which contains numbers separated by , or /n and return their sum as the output.

+### TDD Approach

+This project was developed following the Test-Driven Development (TDD) cycle:

+1. Red: Write a test that fails.
+2. Green: Write the minimum amount of code required to pass the test.
+3. Refactor: Refactor the code while ensuring that all tests still pass.
+(Remove duplication, Improve naming, Simplify logic, Optimize performance (if needed))

 ### Basic Functionality

 1. should evaluate "" to 0